 Several papers in the ACCA Qualification may feature questions on not-for-profit organisations.
-At the Fundamentals level, these include Papers F1, F5, F7 and F8.
-At the Professional level they include Papers P2, P3 and P5.
 Although many of the principles of management and organisation apply to most business models, not-for-profit organisations have numerous features that distinguish them from the profit maximising organisations often assumed in conventional economic theory.

 This article explains some of these features.
 The first part of the article broadly describes the generic characteristics of not-for-profit organisations.
 The second part of the article takes a specific and deeper look at charities, which are one of the more important types of not-for-profit organisations.

 It would be simplistic to assume that any organisation that does not pursue profit as an objective is a not-for-profit organisation.
 This is an incorrect assumption, as many such organisations do make a profit every year and overtly include this in their formal plans.
 Quite often, they will describe their profit as a ‘surplus’ rather than a profit, but as either term can be defined as an excess of income over expenditure, the difference may be considered rather semantic.

 Not-for-profit organisations are distinguished from profit maximising organisations by three characteristics.
 First, most not-for-profit organisations do not have external shareholders providing risk capital for the business.
 Second, and building on the first point, they do not distribute dividends, so any profit (or surplus) that is generated is retained by the business as a further source of capital.
 Third, their objectives usually include some social, cultural, philanthropic, welfare or environmental dimension, which in their absence, would not be readily provided efficiently through the workings of the market system.